Spain warns the 'worst is yet to come' as coronavirus deaths surpass 1,300

 On Friday evening military personnel moved patients from hospitals in Madrid to others with more space.

-The military is also building a giant makeshift hospital at a conference center in the Spanish capital and will disinfect nursing homes in Madrid, which have seen large numbers of deaths, Prime Minister Sanchez said.
+The military is also building a giant makeshift hospital at a conference centre in the Spanish capital and will disinfect nursing homes in Madrid, which have seen large numbers of deaths, Prime Minister Sanchez said.

 Of the 17 Spanish regions, Madrid has been the worst hit, with 60% of the country’s deaths.